Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 Most SEO teams chase content and links.
-But if your information architecture is misconfigured — if crawlers are hitting dead ends, burning budget on soft 404s, or getting blocked by JavaScript navigation — no amount of content will close the ranking gap.
+Here’s the problem: if your information architecture is misconfigured — if crawlers are hitting dead ends, burning budget on soft 404s, or getting blocked by JavaScript navigation — no amount of content will close the ranking gap.
+Crawlability is the prerequisite.
+Everything else depends on it.

 Part 1: Webmaster Tool Diagnostics — Your Crawl Health Dashboard

-Bing Webmaster Tools provides independent crawl data that often identifies issues days before GSC surfaces them.
-The SEO Reports module surfaces broken page errors, duplicate title tags, and crawl depth problems with no overlap with Google’s toolset.
+Bing Webmaster Tools provides independent crawl data that often surfaces issues days before GSC does.
+The SEO Reports module flags broken page errors, duplicate title tags, and crawl depth problems — none of which overlap with Google’s toolset.
+If you’re only monitoring one platform, you’re working with a partial picture.

-Yandex Webmaster and Naver Webmaster are non-negotiable for sites targeting Russian and Korean audiences respectively.
-Both have distinct crawl behaviour and their own blocklists, and neither mirrors Google’s access patterns.
+Yandex Webmaster and Naver Webmaster are non-negotiable for sites targeting Russian and Korean audiences.
+Both have distinct crawl behaviour and their own blocklists.
+Neither mirrors Google’s access patterns.
+Baidu Webmaster covers Chinese search.
+Set up every relevant platform before proceeding — decisions grounded in a single crawler’s data are decisions made with incomplete evidence.

 Part 2: Crawl Rate and Index Health